isaqb-org/glossary/manuscript/0_intro.md

 Please be aware: This glossary is **not** intended to be a primer or course book on software architecture, just a collection of definitions (and links to further information).

+Furthermore, you find proposals for translations of the iSAQB terminology, currently between English and German (and vice-versa).

-This book is work in progress.
-Your [feedback](mailto:gs@gernotstarke.de?subject=iSAQB%Glossary) is welcome!
+**This book is work in progress.**

 Errors or ommissions can also be reported in our issue tracker on [Github](https://github.com/isaqb-org/glossary/issues),